 Client Care Manager

-Marina comes from the Chicagoland suburbs, and displayed a love of animals from a young age.
-Prior to working at Boulevard Veterinary, she has held a variety of animal care-taking positions at a local pet store and kennel where she was responsible for knowing husbandry requirements for several species of pets.
-She is now working to expand her knowledge of veterinary medicine for cats and dogs at Boulevard Veterinary.
-In the past Marina has had parakeets, crested geckos, mice, a king snake, and a bunny.
-She now shares her home with her fiancee and their kitten, Blue, their box turtle, tarantula, and several fish.
-In her free time she enjoys reading, hiking, camping, and working on various art projects such as pottery, scrap-booking, and sketching.
+Marina joined the BLVD Team April, 2016 and was promoted to her position as Client Care Manager in 2017.
+Prior to working at Boulevard Veterinary, she has held a variety of animal care-taking positions at a local pet store and a kennel where she was responsible for the husbandry requirements for several species of pets.
+She has had a special connection with animals for as long as she can remember, so working with animals in a professional setting was a dream job for her.
+Now she loves being able to expand her knowledge of veterinary medicine every day in addition to performing her management duties and working with such an amazing team.
+In the past Marina has had parakeets, crested geckos, turtles, mice, a king snake, and a bunny.
+She now shares her home with her husband and their little horde of animals: 2 cats, box turtle, tarantula, and several fish.
+In her free time she enjoys exploring the city, spending time in nature, and crafting at home.

 Certified Veterinary Technician